mschroederi/Parameter-Server-Architecture-On-Apache-Kafka/README.md

 This model is not prone to the straggler problem because workers do not need to wait for other workers.
 However, some workers might be many iterations ahead of other worker, which might be undesirable.

-To use this model, set `maxVectorClockDelay` to `MAX_DELAY_INFINITY` (this is a constant for `-1`).
+To use this model, set `--consistency_model` to `-1`.

 #### Bounded Delay
 This model is a trade-off between the previous two consistency models.
 Similar to the Eventual Consistency model, workers can be in different iteration.
-However, The difference between the furthest and the slowest worker must never exceed the threshold of `maxVectorClockDelay`.
+However, The difference between the furthest and the slowest worker must never exceed the threshold of `--consistency_model`.
 If the gap between the furthest and the slowest worker gets too big, the furthest worker has to wait until the gap is lower than the threshold again.

 This model can be used to simulate the other two consistency models.

-To use this model, set `maxVectorClockDelay` to an number >0.
+To use this model, set `--consistency_model` to an number >0.
 This variable is the maximum allowed gap between the furthest and the slowest worker.

 ## 6 Evaluation